At the labour ward

 The day after the delivery a midwife will call you at home.
 Here she will ensure the general wellbeing of you all, and make sure that the baby is feeding well.
 Also you can ask her any questions you might have.

-2-3 days after the delivery you will have a check-up at the hospitals post-natal clinic (Barsel, klinik 1).
-Here a midwife will talk to you about your experience of the delivery and post-natal period so far.
-Also she will offer a screening of the baby's hearing, and a blood sample to examine for a range of metabolic disorders.
+2-3 days after the delivery you and your baby will have a check-up at the hospitals post-natal clinic (Barsel, klinik 1), which is located at the Maternity unit.
+During this check-up we will examine your baby's hearing, and take a blood sample to examine for a range of metabolic disorders.

 The Maternity unit